Your kitchen sink is essential for both stylistic and functional purposes, as it can set the tone for the whole room and make it all your own.

-Whether you want to go with a more practical option like the drop-in sink or more of a statement piece like the farmhouse sink, your sink will set a tone.
-There is more to consider then you may think with a sink.
+Do you want a large sink that can hide your dishes?
+What about a subtly integrated sink?
+Would you prefer an additional prep sink in your kitchen?
+Whether you want to go with a more practical option like the drop-in sink or more of a statement piece like the farmhouse sink, your sink has a significant impact on the overall aesthetic of your kitchen.
+There is more to consider than you may think, so let’s explore all your options.

 1. Drop-In Kitchen Sink

-2. Undermount Kitchen Sink
+2. Undermount Sink

 3. Integrated Kitchen Sink

-4. Prep Kitchen Sink
+4. Prep Sink

-5. Single or Double Bowl Kitchen Sink
+5. Single or Double Bowl

-6. Farmhouse Kitchen Sink
+6. Farmhouse Sink